lizaodawn/IMMARKUS-wiki-clone/Troubleshooting-IIIF-Manifest-Imports.md

 This guide covers common issues you may encounter when importing IIIF manifests into IMMARKUS.
-If you see one of the following errors, these steps may help your resolve or diagnose the problem.
+If you see one of the following errors, these steps may help you resolve or diagnose the problem.

 ### 1. Error: "Failed to fetch.
 Server may restrict access."